tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/backend_app.md

 ## Running Tests

 Tests are set up to use the `unittest` framework (Django's default).
-The backend app includes a `Makefile` with a shortcut for running the tests with coverage analysis:
+The backend app includes a `Makefile` with a command for running the tests with coverage analysis:

 ```